wowthedoge/thinktree/README.md

 ## Current TODO:
-Easy - Make the text in Boxes more visible.
+- Make the text in Boxes more visible.
 Curently, selected Boxes become brighter, making the text hard to read.
+(Easy)
-Medium - Make a user able to rank each factor.
+- Make a user able to rank each factor.
 I'm thinking a number to the left of each factor, scrollable on mouse hover, on a scale of 1-10.
+(Medium)
-Medium - Make the numbers on connections editable Medium - Refactoring the app state into App using context for a redux pattern.
+- Refactoring the app state into App using context for a redux pattern.
+(Medium)
-Hard - Heightened visibility of selected Options Boxes.
+- Heightened visibility of selected Options Boxes.
 If an Option Box is clicked, that box and all its connections should be easily visible.
 Currently only works for Factors Boxes.
+(Hard)
-Hard - make it possible to add child Boxes to Factors for dealing with uncertainty
+- make it possible to add child Boxes to Factors (Hard)